morgango/honey/README.md

 * Building Lat/Long data types in Logstash
 * Building IP data types in Logstash
 * Running a Logstash configuration to an arbitrary server
+* Running a Logstash configuration to point at an arbitrary directory
 * Running a Logstash configuration from the beginning of a file every time
 * Importing/exporting Kibana objects.
 * Using Docker with the ELK stack